svshayt/projects/leetcode/README.md

 🟢 2011.
 Final Value of Variable After Performing Operations 🟢 2114.
 Maximum Number of Words Found in Sentences
 🟢 2235.
 Add Two Integers
-🟢 2469.
+🟢 2356.
+Number of Unique Subjects Taught by Each Teacher 🟢 2469.
 Convert the Temperature
 🟢 2574.
 Left and Right Sum Differences
 </pre>